-- GEA is committed to complying with Australian and New Zealand privacy legislation and to protecting and safeguarding your privacy when you deal with us.
+- GEA is committed to complying with Government privacy legislation and to protecting and safeguarding your privacy when you deal with us.

 Collection of information

-- Some information provided to us by clients, customers, contractors and other third parties might be considered private or personal.
-Without these details we would not be able to carry on our business and provide our services to you.
+- Some information provided to us by clients, customers, contractors, and other third parties might be considered private or personal.
+Without these details, we would not be able to carry on our business and provide our services to you.
 We will only collect such personal information if it is necessary for one of our functions or activities.
-The kinds of personal information that GEA collects includes:
+The kinds of personal information that GEA collects include: